 Oysters are always a treat whether you make them for a summertime party, appetizer or just to snack on with a cold one or a glass of crisp white wine or some bubbly.
 Perfect for the summer but really and truly I could have oysters all year round.
-These spicy herb and butter baked oysters are flavored with a buttery Parmesan herb crumb topping.
+These spicy herb and butter baked oysters are my version of oysters Rockefeller - flavored with a buttery Parmesan herb crumb topping.
 A little lemon zest plus some hot sauce adds a nice bit of zing to the oysters and the cheesy garlicky breadcrumbs make the topping extra crunchy and delicious.
-I made these in partnership with Metro Ontario.
-They always have me covered when it comes to all my seafood needs and I am featuring their Irresistibles brand Grated Parmesan cheese for this tasty simple to make oyster recipe.
-A great Parmesan cheese to have handy!
+Oysters on the half-shell topped with a rich sauce of butter, parsley, chives and bread crumbs - a pretty excellent starter and easy to make!

 If you have never baked oysters before you are in for a treat.
 It’s a simple way to prepare them.
 This recipe also works on the grill and you can even broil them instead too - I have all those directions included in the recipe notes below.
 Make sure not to lose a drop of the juice by nestling your shellfish in a layer of rock salt, uncooked rice or baking them on a cooling rack over a sheet pan - this will keep the oyster shells from wobbling in the baking pan as you fill their shells and while you move them in and out of the oven.
 You can serve them as is on the bed of salt - not only does it make for a lovely presentation but the salt also retains heat so they will stay warmer longer.

 What do I need to make these Butter and Herb oysters?

 The ingredient list is short with the stars of the dish being the oysters and herb butter.
 You can customize the seasoning and spices in these according to your taste.
 Here is what you will need: